tru-ID/sim-card-auth-ios/Tutorial README.md

 }
 ```

 First, you are making a call using the `createSubscriberCheck(phoneNumber: phoneNumber) ...` method.
-The callback to this method, inspects the `Result<>`.
-If it is a success, then fetches the `checkURL` and `checkID` and stores them in local variables which will be used later.
+The callback to this method inspects the `Result<>`.
+If it is a success it fetches the `checkURL` and `checkID` and stores them in local variables which will be used later.

-The second step is to use **tru.ID** iOS SDK to make a call to SubscriberCheck URL.
-The SDK will make this call over the cellular network.
-The user must have a data plan.
-Behind the scenes this call will redirect, and eventually return OK.
-All will be handled by the SDK.
+The second step is to use **tru.ID** iOS SDK to make a call to SubscriberCheck `check_url`.
+The SDK makes this call over the cellular network so the user must have a data plan.
+Behind the scenes this call will redirect and eventually return OK.
+All this will be handled by the SDK.

-The third steps is to make a final request to the server using the `checkID` that you've got as a result of making the first call.
-This call will return the SubscriberCheck information; whether the check is successful or not.
+The third step is to make a final request to the server using the `checkID` that you've got as a result of making the first call.
+This call will return the SubscriberCheck result; whether the check is successful or not.

-You can find more on the **tru.ID** [subscriber check workflow integration](https://developer.tru.id/docs/subscriber-check/integration).

 ### Implement the User Action

-At this point, UI and code to execute the SubscriberCheck workflow is ready.
-This is where you put the final touches and get the View layer interact with the use case.
+At this point the UI and code to execute the SubscriberCheck workflow is ready.
+This is where you put the final touches and get the View layer to interact with the use case.

 Let's first define a variable of `Subscriber` type in our `ViewController` and then implement the `next(_ sender: Any)` IBAction previous we created.